Guide for Shipping Hemp and Hemp-Derived CBD Products

 FedEx Hemp Guidance

-On January 20, 2020, FedEx updated its terms and conditions to allow the shipment of hemp-derived CBD products that are less than 0.3% THC.
+On January 20, 2020, FedEx updated its terms and conditions to allow the shipment of hemp-derived CBD products that contain no more than than 0.3% THC.
 It continues to ban the shipment of the following:

 Raw or unrefined hemp plants, or their subparts (including, but not limited to, hemp stalks, hemp leaves, hemp flowers and hemp seeds), except as set out in 21 CFR 1308.35